RuedigerMoeller/kontraktor/README.md

 Kontraktor implements a typed actor model to avoid message definition+handling boilerplate code.
 Additionally this integrates well with code completion and refactoring of modern IDEs.

+Requires JDK 1.7+, but JDK 8 is recommended as readability is much better with lambda's and now optional "final" modifier.

 [Full Documentation](https://github.com/RuedigerMoeller/kontraktor/wiki/Kontraktor-documentation) is work in progress,

 [SampleApp - a nio http 1.0 webserver skeleton done with actors](https://github.com/RuedigerMoeller/kontraktor-samples/tree/master/src/main/java/samples/niohttp)